The Hypersensitive

 Exposure Standards

+are the FCC (Federal Communications Commission).
 The FCC listened to two august bodies: the NCRPM (National Council on Radiation Protection and Measurements) and the IEEE (Institute of Electrical and Electronics Engineers).
 These two organisations in turn gathered evidence from scientists and engineers from a wide-range of fields.
 They came up with something called the Specific Absorption Rate (SAR).

 SAR is a measure of how much Radio Frequency energy is absorbed by living tissue.
 It is measured in Watts per Kilogram, or Milliwatts per gram.
 So a value of 1.6 W/Kg for mobile phones means that your head can receive up to this amount of Radio Frequency energy with the phone in use.
 High levels of Radio Wave exposure causes tissue to heat up.
 So the higher the level of SAR the more dangerous it is considered to be.
 A value of 1.6 is considered safe for American heads, but European heads are considered tougher (or denser), so a value of 2 Watts per Kilogram was set.
 Any higher than about 4 Watts per Kilogram and brain cells tend to bail out.
 Some people think that even 1.6 and 2 are too high.